fizt656/compextractor/README.md

 ## Example Files and Testing

-Example files for testing:
+To help you explore this early prototype, we've included some example files for testing:
-- `test.wav`: Short sample audio
+- `test.wav`: Short sample audio (individual student)
 - `test.txt`: Sample competencies file
-- `longer_test.wav`: Longer sample audio
+- `longer_test.wav`: Longer sample audio (individual student)
-- `multi-speaker-discussion.wav`: Sample for testing diarization
+- `multi-speaker-discussion.wav`: Sample for testing diarization (group of 6 speakers chatting very naturally and organically about the program they are part of SOURCE: Full Sail University podcast)

 To test:
 1. Activate your virtual environment.